 The article very accurately identified changes happening in agricultural auction space.
 Much like changes in food production happen at the insistence of the consumer, consumer demands and consumer needs the same is true of the auction world.
 Consumers of agricultural machinery, farmland and supplies have demanded an easier and smoother experience.
-Innovative auctioneers today have exceptionally precise advertising tools and a technology system that provides a user experience with minimal impact on their time availability for some bidders..
-Today’s DreamDirt auctions are a combination of the old fashioned in person, on site, raise your hand to bid auctions and a modern online, click here to bid auction.
-Its really 2 auctions happening at one time and being synchronized by our staff as it occurs.
+Innovative auctioneers today have exceptionally precise advertising tools and a technology system that provides a user experience with minimal impact on their time available for some bidders.
+Today’s DreamDirt auctions are a combination of the old-fashioned in person, on-site, raise your hand to bid auctions and a modern online, click here to bid auction.
+It’s really 2 auctions happening at one time and being synchronized by our staff as it occurs.
 Few people recognize the complexity of what DreamDirt does today because the user experience is so smooth from start to finish as a buyer or seller, you don’t see all of the moving parts as we react to human input into an electronic system.

 When you look at the mechanics of competition that propel a farmland auction to the top prices possible you will understand why 4 weeks of ads at $1500 doesn’t make sense.
 The truth is, in most small towns on the Midwest where we sell farmland a sign on the property is enough for everybody to know the farm is for sale, word travels fast and a properly signed property is even more effective.
 I can bet you and be confident that I am right that when a person sees a DreamDirt sign on a property they pull over, use their smartphone to pull up the web address and view the details instantly.
 That was barely possible 15 years ago, 20 years ago it wasn’t and its only become mainstream in the last 10 years.
 Today, it’s absolutely the way things happen.
 Concentrating our marketing efforts on reality just serves our clients better.